apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 implementations, each transport will have different password masking needs.

-When a Connector or Acceptor configuration is initialised, ActiveMQ will add the "mask-password" and "password-codec" values to the Connector or Acceptors params using the keys `activemq.usemaskedpassword` and `activemq.passwordcodec` respectively.
+When a Connector or Acceptor configuration is initialised, Apache ActiveMQ will add the "mask-password" and "password-codec" values to the Connector or Acceptors params using the keys `activemq.usemaskedpassword` and `activemq.passwordcodec` respectively.
 The Netty and InVM